 • File type: .tif, .jpg.

 • Image resolution: Figures should be submitted at a high resolution ① Line Art 800 dpi, ② Combo (Line Art + Halftone) 600 dpi, ③ Halftone 300 dpi.
 We do not accept 72 dpi web-quality graphics (usually jpg or gif format) in which the colors are not realistic, the text is illegible, or where the images are pixelated.
-It is important to stress that the objective is to obtain the highest quality images available.
+It should be emphasized that the goal is to obtain the highest quality images available.

 • Color space: RGB (not CMYK).